Mortgage For An Inherited Property

 Your application will be assessed in much the same way as any other mortgage, but with additional checks on title, probate, and any estate liabilities.

-Can you remortgage during probate
+Can you remortgage an inherited property during probate?

 In most cases, a full remortgage into your own name can only complete once probate is granted.